cpske/ISP/logging/index.md

 ## Creating a "Decorator" for Logging

 What if you want to log each time a function is invoked and each time the function returns?
-That can be useful when debugging a function, such as the factorial function.
+That can be useful when debugging a function or understanding how recursion works.

 In Python, you can dynamically define new functions in code.
 A function can return a function, too (called "*higher level functions*").

-You can use this to write a "decorator" that wraps calls to another function.
+Use this to write a "decorator" that wraps calls to another function.
-The wrapper is called a *Decorator* since it is used to "decorate" (add some extra behavior) to an existing function.
+The wrapper is called a *Decorator* since it is used to "decorate" (add extra behavior) to an existing function.

 Here's a decorator that prints each time a function is called and prints the return value: